Welcome to today's edition of the Rush 24-7 podcast.

 And so they stopped teaching it.

-They just started implementing a bunch of things without the uh accompanying explanation, and it kind of scared some people.
+They just started implementing a bunch of things without the accompanying explanation.

-If it is not conservative, it will by definition be liberal.
+If it is not conservative, it will, by definition, be liberal.

 Liberalism is easy.